moosecles/robo-moose/README.md

 # Robo-Moose
-A fully functional Discord music bot template.
-Simply add in the info for your Discord server, bot , and port forwarded server!
+A fully functional Discord music bot.
+Simply add in the info for your Discord server, bot, and port forwarded server!

 ## To get started you will need to:

-- Create a Discord Bot through their website.
+- Create a Discord Bot through the Discord developer [website](https://discord.com/developers/applications).
 - Port forward on your network (if you choose to host locally)
-- Replace all comments with necessary information
+- Replace all comments within the code with the necessary information
-- Run lavalink server AND main script.
+- Run lavalink server AND main script to launch the bot.

 ## Commands for bot template are as follows: